 Every external interaction reflects on your business, and that includes the experience candidates have during your recruitment process.
 CX has an impact far beyond recruitment and getting it right can have a positive impact not just on your employer brand, but your consumer brand and organisation’s bottom line.

 As an example, Virgin Media conducted research on just how much a bad CX affected their sales.
 They found that candidates who’d had a negative experience were likely to move their media subscriptions from Virgin to direct competitors, which it was revealed was costing the company over £4.5 million per year.

 However, according to research conducted by the Talent Board, candidates who’d had a positive experience, even if they’d been unsuccessful in their application, were more likely to increase their purchases with the company.

-And it’s not just about those applicants that experience your brand first hand; it’s about what they tell their friends, family and colleagues.
+And it is not just about those applicants that experience your brand firsthand; it’s about what they tell their friends, family and colleagues.